rjhoppe/homelab-ez/astro-portfolio/index.md

 For more information, you can refer to the [official documentation](https://docs.astro.build/).

-## Notes

-A place for notes about the astro-portfolio service.

 ## Docker Compose Configuration

 This is the configuration for the `astro-portfolio` service.